-Successful businesses hold themselves to account against their plan too, often monthly or quarterly.
-Both presuppose that there is a plan that has clear and SMART objectives.
+Successful businesses hold themselves to account against their plan too.
+Often monthly or quarterly.
+Both presuppose that there is a plan that has clear and SMART goals.

 The reality for many small business owners is that the ultimate measure of success is their accountant telling them they have made a profit at the end of the year and then being able to take a dividend.
-The plan is essentially more of the same and there are few if any real metrics in place with which to assess whether goals have been achieved.
+The plan is essentially more of the same.
+There are few if any real metrics in place with which to assess whether goals have been achieved.

 At best this leaves the progress of the business during the year down to gut feel and intuition.
 Leaving it vulnerable to market changes, competitive action and other events.
 At worst, it is like a rudderless ship drifting on the ocean where the destination is uncertain and sand banks and other hazards lie in wait.

 The chancellor’s progress is measured by external bodies, including the Office for Budget Responsibility (OBR).

 A business owner needs to create their own accountability measures.
 These measure will provide a yardstick for the progress of the business towards its goals.